ng-Classic/ng-classic/aio/content/guide/migration-legacy-message-id.md

 </div>

-With the release of Angular Classicversion 12, you now have how tools available to help you migrate any legacy localization IDs to IDs that use the latest algorithms.
+With the release of Angular Classic version 12, you now have how tools available to help you migrate any legacy localization IDs to IDs that use the latest algorithms.

 You have two options for migrating legacy IDs.
-The first method uses the Angular ClassicCLI to locate legacy IDs in your application.
+The first method uses the Angular Classic CLI to locate legacy IDs in your application.
 The second method uses a standalone script, `localize-extract`, to locate the legacy IDs.

 ## Migrating legacy IDs using the CLI